AustinLowey/tensorflow-mnist-deep-neural-network/README.md

   - hidden_layer_depths = [2, 3, 4]
   - activation_functions = ['relu', 'elu', 'tanh']

-- Conclusion: Best validation accuracy from all hyperparameter combinations was 99.88%.
+- Conclusion: The highest validation accuracy from all hyperparameter combinations was 99.88%, which only had a 0.03% difference from the training accuracy; therefore this was considered the best model.
 Finally, the test dataset was utilized to evaluate the model associated with this validation accuracy; this final model achieved a 98.01% accuracy on the test dataset.
   - Test accuracy: 98.01% | Validation accuracy: 99.88% | Train accuracy: 99.85%
   - Epochs trained (until overfitting began): 23 | Training time: 0min 28sec
   - Best Hyperparameters: {'hidden_layer_size': 128, 'hidden_layer_size_variation': 'constant', 'hidden_layer_depth': 2, 'activation_function': 'tanh'}